rubocode/frontier.nvim/doc/design/origin.md

 You need to centralize the highlight group profiles and allow the colors and themes to impact them.

+There is accidental adavantage spurred by certain imperative design constraints.
+The pertinent one here is the decision to limit the design to the discrete xterm256 color palette.
+The gluttonous approach would have beeen to work with the almost unlimited choice and options provided bythe truecolor palette.
+This is tantamount to the difference in working with the digital versus the analog spaces.
+How many colors do you need to highlight code anyway?

+Now you can use the variety of the rather limited spectrum of grey and other colors provided by the xterm256.
+You can experiment with different ones and pick what gives you the best aesthetics.
+One level of indirection (the custom palette abstraction) will keep on good footing.
+The limited choices allow rapid selection and evolution.

 ### APPROACH

 There are three basic approaches to the design problem: